-When adding a poll to your channel, you can post at any time, giving your students more time to respond.
+When adding a poll to your channel, you can post it at any time, giving your students more time to respond.
 If you prefer to have instant results, consider setting up the poll to be used in your next online class instead.

-To poll your students during class so that you can receive some instant feedback, there is a little setup that needs to be done first.
+To poll your students during class so that you can receive instant feedback, there is a little setup that needs to be done first.
 You must create at least one poll before the class begins.
 You can always add more before or during the class.

-Poll Set Up Before Class Begins
+Set Up the Poll Before Class Begins

-Start by opening up your calendar and clicking into a meeting you have already created.
+Start by opening up your calendar and clicking on a meeting you have already created.
 If you don’t have a class set up yet, you can go ahead and create one.
 Just ensure you have invited students to join your class, otherwise, you won’t have access to the polling feature.